PaNOSC-ViNYL/ase/doc/ase/io.rst

 .. autofunction:: ase.io.read
 .. autofunction:: ase.io.write

-The :func:`read` function is only designed to retrive the atomic configuration from a file, but for the CUBE format you can import the function:
+The :func:`read` function is only designed to retrieve the atomic configuration from a file, but for the CUBE format you can import the function:

 .. function:: read_cube_data

 which will return a ``(data, atoms)`` tuple::

   from ase.io.cube import read_cube_data
   data, atoms = read_cube_data('abc.cube')